tieto-pc/aws-devops-intro-demo/README.md

 # Prerequisites

-You need to deploy the [aws-ecs-fargate-demo](https://github.com/tieto-pc/aws-ecs-fargate-demo) project first since it provides the ECR that this DevOps demonstration uses when it pushes the new Docker image to ECR.
+- You need to deploy the [aws-ecs-fargate-demo](https://github.com/tieto-pc/aws-ecs-fargate-demo) project first since it provides the ECR that this DevOps demonstration uses when it pushes the new Docker image to ECR.
+- You need to upload your SSH public key to AWS as instructed in chapter "Upload Your SSH Public Key for Using CodeCommit".

+# Upload Your SSH Public Key for Using CodeCommit

+Follow instructions given in [Setup for HTTPS Users Using Git Credentials](https://docs.aws.amazon.com/codecommit/latest/userguide/setting-up-gc.html).
+What you have to do is:
+- Upload the SSH public key to your IAM user.
+- Edit Local SSH Configuration: Add the SSH Key ID and the ssh private key reference to your ssh config file.

 # CodeCommit